Background Image for Header:

 Visitation by PSC residence hall students from within a hall is permitted 24 hours a day with consent of roommate(s).
 Should a resident intend to stay in another resident’s room overnight, the overnight procedures outlined below should be followed to register that guest as an overnight visitor.

 Overnight visitors must follow the same procedure as outlined about for signing in as a guest.
 Guests staying in a hall after midnight must be signed in as an overnight visitor.
-In the traditional halls (Davis, Memorial, Reynolds, Friend, and Catamount), overnight guests are restricted to those of the same sex.
+In the traditional halls (Memorial, Friend), overnight guests are restricted to those of the same sex.
 This is due to the community bathroom layout of those halls.
-Opposite sex overnight guests are permitted in University place.
+Opposite sex overnight guests are permitted in University Place.